 Moorabool Shire is located in the Central Highlands region of Victoria, strategically positioned between Melbourne and Ballarat.
 The Shire is predominantly rural, with large areas of state forest.
 The major population centre of the Shire is the Bacchus Marsh area, which includes Darley and Maddingley.
 Early settlement in the Shire dates from the 1830s, increasing from the 1850s when gold was discovered in the western areas of the Shire, and of course in nearby Ballarat.
 Bacchus Marsh and Ballan owed their early existence to miners travelling to the goldfields functioning as service centres.
 Once the gold rush had ended, Ballan and Bacchus Marsh became established as rural service centres, Bacchus Marsh in particular developed as a fruit growing and horticultural area.
 In recent decades, the Bacchus Marsh area has experienced significant residential growth, a result of its proximity to employment in Melbourne, its topography and rural atmosphere.
-Ballan has also experienced some growth, although at a significantly slower rate, due to its location outside of the Melbourne 'commuter belt'.
-The primary housing market role that Moorabool Shire has played since the 1970s is providing alternative housing options for older families generally originating in Melbourne's western suburbs.
+Ballan has also experienced some growth, although at a slower rate, due to it being further away from Melbourne.
+The primary housing market role that Moorabool Shire has played since the 1970s is providing alternative housing options for older families generally originating in Melbourne’s western suburbs.

 There is continued demand for residential expansion within the eastern areas of the Shire from both existing residents and from external migrants, most notably from Melbourne’s western suburbs.
 It is assumed that this pattern will continue into the future, as long as sufficient supplies of land are available for development.